Shawn-Yu-1/Shawn-Yu-1.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am a postgraduate at *East China University of Science and Technology*, and my major is computer vision and low-level image processing in computer science.
 I will get my M.S. degree in CS in the summer of 2024.
-Fortunately, I got a Ph.D. offer from Nagoya University, so I will go to Japan in the fall of 2024 if possible.
+Fortunately, I got a Ph.D. offer from Nagoya University, so I will go to Japan in the fall of 2024.

 Research Fields
 ======